envicutor/drafts/flow.rst

       - If lease - now's timestamp > threshold

-        - Assume that the CacheBuilder that was working on it is dead
+        - Assume that the CacheServer that was working on it is dead
         - Reset the lease of the Dependencies object in the BuildStore
         - Enqueue the Dependencies object id in the BuildStore